 For UV-327 and UV-328 several studies are available investigating their distribution in sediments in a highly contaminated area (Narragansett Bay, Rhode Island, USA).
-This information can be used as an indication for the degradation potential in environmental sediments of UV-328.
+Considering the justification for read across presented in Chapter 3.1.2.1.3, the results of these studies can also be applied to UV-320.
+Taken together, this information can be used as an indication for the degradation potential in environmental sediments of UV-320.